elapouya/python-nagios-helpers/docs/howto.rst

 Debug ``collect_data``
 ......................

-The main pitfall is to succeed to connect to the remote host and to find prompt pattern.
+The main pitfall is to succeed to connect to the remote host.

-When using :class:`~naghelp.Ssh`, there is no problem because the prompt is automatically recognized by the internal ssh library (paramiko), but as soon as you have to specify patterns for the login steps or to find the prompt or even on remote equipment, this may be a problem.
+Naghelp provides possibilities to customize patterns for login steps or to find the prompt.

-naghelp provides possibilities to customize these patterns to be able to connect to many kind of equipments.
 This could be done on :class:`~naghelp.Telnet`, :class:`~naghelp.Expect` or even :class:`~naghelp.Ssh`.

-The main symptom when a pattern is wrong, this usually hangs the collect, and the plugin should then raise an TimeoutError exception.
+The main symptom when a pattern is wrong, this usually hangs the collect, and the plugin should then raise an :class:`~naghelp.TimeoutError` exception.

 To debug patterns, please do some testing by collecting data manually yourself and test your patterns on output.
 Please check patterns syntax in :mod:`re` module.